Are you ready for your money to start taking care of you?

 A money-market account at a bank across town, or at a brokerage, might be the right fit.
 Perhaps a second savings account (usually not attached to a checking account) at your credit union or bank would work.

-Or you could do what many, many savers are now doing: store your money at online-accessible banks like ING DIRECT and a host of others (see "Related Articles" below).
+Or you could do what many, many savers are now doing: store your money at online-accessible banks like Capital One 360 and a host of others (see "Related Articles" below).
 Savings deposited in these institutions have historically paid much better interest than most other savings accounts, for one thing.
 Their minimum initial deposits are typically either very low ($25) or zero, and there are no fees.

 But most importantly: Access to your money is restricted ... just a little.
 Once you make a transfer request, the funds generally can be wired into your current checking account and available within two working days.